Table of Contents

 A huge first step is to understand some of the different intersectional experiences women living with HIV may face, so that we can better work together to advocate for one another and ourselves.
 How do we do that?

 - Recognize privilege and use it for change: Remember: Pointing out that privilege exists is not meant to make those who experience privilege feel guilty.
 Being born with and having privilege is not usually something a person chooses, but using privilege to challenge oppressive systems is a choice.
-Silence about these systems from those who benefit from them is what keeps them going.
+Silence about these systems by those who benefit from them is what keeps them going.
 Calling out where systems are biased is what challenges them.

 - Take action: In the US and around the globe, there are many fantastic advocacy organizations fighting for the rights of people living with HIV at the intersections of gender, race, national origin, income, and more.
 Below are some examples.